 A simple vegan French potato salad recipe made with a tangy grainy Dijon mustard vinaigrette and fragrant fresh herbs.
 Chives, thyme and parsley make for a lovely marriage of flavors but feel free to add in some dill, tarragon and even salty capers.
 No mayo, no gluten!

 Yukon gold potatoes work best here, they slice nicely without falling apart.
 The red skin potatoes, purple heirlooms, fingerlings or baby goldens would work great as well, you’ll just need to cut them in half to expose their flesh to the vinaigrette.
 Just in case you feel they might be absorbing a little too much of the dressing you can always add an extra light drizzle of olive oil or veggie broth and give it a gentle toss.

 French Dijon mustard is the only way to go here, and in my honest opinion the grainy variety is the best.
-Creamy or grainy just don’t skip the main ingredient of the French dressing.
+Creamy or grainy just don’t skip the main ingredient of the classic French dressing.

 Fresh chives, thyme and parsley are the Holy Trinity when it comes to herbs in my book.
 However you can get a little creative here using fresh dill, tarragon, basil and even rosemary instead.

 You see, having super tasty French food at home on a Tuesday is no big deal, there are no excuses not to enjoy a lovely potato salad any day of the week!

 Potato Salad Add-Ins:

 - tangy cornichons, roasted red peppers or artichoke hearts

 - sprinkle with toasted nuts like pine nuts, walnuts or pepitas

 watch how to make it: